On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

+\begin{section}{An implicit function theorem for CMC hypersurfaces} In this section, we discuss an \emph{ad hoc} version of the implicit function theorem in the context of constant mean curvature (CMC) embeddings in Riemannian manifolds, which serves as motivation for the abstract formulation given in Section~\ref{sec:abstractGinvariantimplicit}.
 The basic setup is given by a CMC hypersurface $M$ of a Riemannian manifold $\overline M$.
-Let us first recall two elementary applications of Stokes' theorem to the computation of integrals involving Killing fields and mean curvature of submanifolds (see \cite[Lemma~5.5]{DanMir08} for the $2$-dimensional orientable case). \begin{lem} Let $(\overline M,\overline{\mathbf g})$ be a Riemannian manifold, let $K\in\mathfrak X(M)$ be a Killing field in $M$, and let $M\subset\overline M$ be a compact submanifold (without boundary), with mean curvature vector field denoted by $\vec H$.
+Let us first recall two elementary applications of Stokes' theorem to the computation of integrals involving Killing fields and mean curvature of submanifolds (see \cite[Lemma~5.5]{DanMir08} for the $2$-dimensional orientable case). \begin{lem} Let $(\overline M,\overline{\mathbf g})$ be a Riemannian manifold, let $M\subset\overline M$ be a compact submanifold (without boundary), with mean curvature vector field $\vec H$, and let $K\in\mathfrak X(M)$ be a Killing field in $M$.
 Then:

 In addition, if $M$ is the boundary of a (bounded) open subset of $\overline M$, then: